Skip to main content

 • Radiation treatment

-There are many exciting studies that show regular physical activity is linked to increased life expectancy after a diagnosis of cancer and, in many cases, a decrease in the risk of cancer recurrence.
+There are exciting studies that show regular physical activity is linked to increased life expectancy after a diagnosis of cancer and, in many cases, a decrease in the risk of cancer recurrence.
 At least 20 studies of people with breast, colorectal, prostate and ovarian cancer have suggested physically active cancer survivors have a lower risk of cancer recurrence and improved survival compared with those who are inactive.

 The American Cancer Society, the World Cancer Research Fund, the American Institute for Cancer Research, the American College of Sports Medicine and the U.S. Department of Health and Human Services all advocate physical activity for cancer patients and survivors.
-The American Cancer Society recommends cancer survivors take these actions:

-• Participate in regular physical activity
+• Participate in regular physical activity.

-• Avoid inactivity and return to normal daily activities as soon as possible after diagnosis
+• Avoid inactivity, and return to normal daily activities as soon as possible after diagnosis.

-• Exercise at least 150 minutes per week
+• Exercise at least 150 minutes per week.

-• Include strength training exercises at least two days per week
+• Include strength training exercises at least two days per week.

 Not everyone is ready to head to the gym during or after cancer therapy.
 However, reconnecting with an activity you like to do can increase your enjoyment and ability to stick with an exercise program.
 Exercise may include a bike ride with friends or chasing your dog around the park.
 Walking is a great activity for almost everyone, and swimming can be a wonderful alternative for those with joint issues.
 Yoga is fantastic for strengthening, flexibility and balance concerns.